-3Haloacetic acids and trihalomethanes form as by-products of the chlorination process that is used to kill or inactive disease-causing microbes.
-The TTHM and HAA5 results are from eight locations in Everett which are monitored to determine compliance with the current regulations.
+&lt;sup>3Haloacetic acids and trihalomethanes form as by-products of the chlorination process that is used to kill or inactive disease-causing microbes.
+The TTHM and HAA5 results are from eight locations in Everett, which are monitored to determine compliance with the current regulations.
 The range of results are taken from all eight locations.
 The highest locational running annual average of the eight sites that were monitored are reported here.

-4Total coliform bacteria monitoring tracks the microbial quality in the water distribution system.
-Everett collects approximately 125 samples per month or 1,500 per year.
+&lt;sup>4Total coliform bacteria monitoring tracks the microbial quality in the water distribution system.
+Everett collects around 125 samples per month or 1,500 per year.
 No more than 5 percent of the monthly total can be positive for total coliforms.
-No total coliforms were detected in 2020.
+One routine total coliform sample collected in October 2021 was positive.
+The location was retested and the results were negative.
+No total coliform was detected for the remainder of 2021.